In this review, we will take an Air France economy class flight on the Boeing 787-9 from Paris (CDG) to Bogota (BOG).

 Especially when at a certain moment we sharply banked to the starboard side of the plane, with the wing pointing up in the air, did the impressive size really show.

 There is a wide selection of drinks available throughout the flight.
-Alcohol, including liqueurs and digestives, come free as well.
+Alcohol, including liqueurs and digestives, come free as well when flying Air France in economy class.

 Needless to say, I went for a bit of bubbly as aperitif, which was served with some salty snacks.